-An Importer is a product or service which is purchased in one country and manufactured in another.
-The purpose of importing goods is to reduce expenses.
-This is due to domestic industries being able to produce goods cheaper or more efficiently in certain countries over others.
-There are also other factors such as trade agreements and tariffs which determine the overall cost of importing of goods and services.
+An Importer refers to a product or service that is purchased in one country and manufactured in another, with the aim of reducing expenses.
+This is because certain countries may be able to produce goods more cheaply or efficiently than domestic industries.
+In addition to trade agreements and tariffs, other factors can impact the overall cost of importing goods and services.

-Importing goods can help your business meet its goals and provide goods to customers that may not be available locally.
-To ensure importing is successful, you need to be aware of government regulations including any clearances by your Government and additional taxes.
+Importing goods can help businesses meet their objectives and provide products that may not be available locally.
+However, it is crucial to be aware of government regulations, including any clearances and additional taxes.

-The role of an Import Manager is to engage in all activities in regards to planning and importing material products for an organisation.
-This includes managing on-costs which are overhead expenses such as customs, freight, duty and insurance expenses.
+The role of an Import Manager is to oversee all aspects of planning and importing material products for an organization.
+This includes managing on-costs such as customs, freight, duty, and insurance expenses.

-SapphireOne’s Importer Inquiry function in the Inventory Manager menu is the single repository for all Importer information.
-This includes tracking details, container information, costing, shipping details and any recorded transactions associated with the import process.
-The user has the power to manage the various functionalities and processes associated with importing goods, ensuring a seamless and efficient process.
+SapphireOne’s Importer Inquiry function, located in the Inventory Manager menu, serves as the central repository for all importer-related information.
+This includes tracking details, container information, costing, shipping details, and any recorded transactions associated with the import process.
+Users have the ability to manage the various functionalities and processes associated with importing goods, ensuring a seamless and efficient process.

 Setting Up The SapphireOne Importer

 When using SapphireOne Importer, it is important to ensure that the function is activated before use.
 This can be done by selecting the Purchase On Cost checkbox located in Utilities > Controls > Master Defaults > Invoices.
 Once activated, the Importer Line will be displayed on Purchase transactions.

 For the Importer function to work effectively the Inventory Settings must be defined correctly in the Inventory Class screens before any Importer records are set up.
 If the automatic Tariff collection function is to be used, the required Tariffs must also be correctly setup as well.